evandrosouza-developer/ps2-msxF4/README.md

 # STM32: PS/2 to USB Converter

-This code facilitates a STM32 chip to convert between PS/2 and MSX computer.
-It is meant to connect a keyboard, which only provides a PS/2 connector, to a MSX (or any one that have a up to 15 active columns and reads zeroes througth 8 bits - up to 15 x 8 matrix) computer.
+This design uses MiniSTM32F4x1 board to convert between PS/2 and MSX computer.
+It is meant to connect a keyboard, which only provides a PS/2 connection, to a MSX (or any one that have a up to 15 active columns and reads zeroes througth 8 bits - up to 15 x 8 matrix) retro computer.
-This code powers and has been tested on the following Windows keyboards with brazilian 275 layout:
+This code powers and has been tested on the following Windows keyboards, with brazilian 275 layout:
 - Compaq RT235BTWBR;
 - Clone KE11090749;
 - Clone #09100.